 Generally, travel should be minimised as much as possible and regulations prohibit travel without a reasonable excuse into or out of a Level 3 or 4 local authority area.
 Local outdoor informal exercise including cycling is permitted to cross boundary areas (in groups of up to 6 people from no more than 2 households).
 It should start and finish at the same place (which could be up to 5 miles from the boundary of your local authority area).
 Please remember that it’s important for everyone’s safety that we all reduce travel as much as possible.

 If you're cycling on shared paths, please be considerate of other people walking, wheeling, running and cycling: stay two metres from others, slow your pace and stop to let people pass.
 Be mindful and take even more care around people who might be more vulnerable, travelling at a slower pace than you or who are with children or dogs.

 Guidance for people walking, cycling and wheeling during Covid-19 has been developed by Transport Scotland, Public Health Scotland, the Mobility and Access Committee for Scotland and active travel organisations.

-- You can currently only meet with one other household (maximum of six people) to cycle.
-If you’re a member of an affiliated cycling club, please follow Scottish Cycling guidance
+If you’re a member of an affiliated cycling club, please follow Scottish Cycling guidance.

-In phase three there are differences in the lifting of the restrictions for those under 18.
-Visit the Scottish Government website for more info.
+Visit the Scottish Government website and use the postcode checker for details on restrictions within your area.
 For info on our cycle training including Bikeability Scotland training, please read our operational update.